Son of James and Emma Holt, of the High Street, Ticknall, Derbyshire;

 No other details can be found in the Census records post 1901 other than

-a record of his marriage to one Clara F. Holmes registered in the Shardlow District, Derbyshire.
-Relocating to the north of
+a record of his marriage to one Clara Foster Holmes registered in the Shardlow District, Derbyshire, 1911.
+Relocating to the

-England at some juncture, a newspaper article reporting James death dated October 1915 records that prior to the War he had
+north of England at some juncture, a newspaper article reporting the death of James and dated October 1915 records that prior

 Recruitment & Attestation